-- Go down by lowering the torso on the grounds as the elbows make a 90o angle.
+- Go down by lowering the torso on the ground, as the elbows make a 90° angle.

-- Keep the head facing ahead, and the body straight all through the exercise.
+- Keep the head facing ahead, and the body straight through the exercise.

-- Breathe in while going down, and breathe out while rising up.
+- Breathe in as you move down and breathe out while rising.

 - The push strength should come from the chest and the shoulders together.

-- Repeat this lowering and lifting steadily, as long as comfortable.
+- Repeat this lowering and lifting steadily, if you are comfortable.

 - Prevents lower back injuries